JamesClarke7283/CRCrypt/docs/PLAN.md

 ## Future Improvements (Not in current version)

-## Dynamic Cube Size
+### Dynamic Cube Size
 We will generate a cube size dynamically, based on the key size in a deterministic manner.
-Mostly based on the length of the key but also the key entropy in general, the smallest cube size is a 3x3.
+Mostly based on the length of the key but also the key entropy in general, the smallest cube size is a 4x4.

+## Phases of development
+We will develop the program in phases.

+### Phase 1: Making the Virtual Cube
+This includes making the `cube.py` and `steps.py`, implementing all cube permutations and making sure all moves are legal according to how its meant to be.
+Ensure efficient memory storage and computation of the cube state.
+This should let us do any size cube, and perform permutation on the cube by moving the edges.

+We will create test modules in the `tests` folder for this, in dedicated `steps` and `cube` tests each in a seperate python module, to test each file.

+Make sure for the cube, it can be in nXn dimensions and when initilising the cube, we need to support arbitrary sizes, meaning its the same for a 3x3 cube as for a 1000x1000 cube.

+### Phase 2: Cipher: Encryption + Decryption and making the keystream.
+We will now focus on making the `cipher.py`, we start by making internal functions to turn the "key" (UTF-8 string) into a byte array, and then into a series of `Step` objects to shuffle the cube(`Step` is defined in `steps.py`), when we use `encrypt` we calculate the `key_encode` function, which converts the key into a series of `Step` objects as described in `Virtual Steps` section, we also have a `key_decode` method, which gives us the reverse steps to unshuffle the cube.

+We write tests as seperate modules for `key_decode` and `key_encode` seperately.

+In the `cipher.py` We use the moves to generate a keystream, unique for encoding and decoding as a stream cipher, we use this to permutate the cube, which shifts the message's text(converted to bytes of course first before shifting it), and the encrypt method will output `UTF-8` in the end, which can later be fed in to the `decrypt` function to convert it back into bytes again and then decrypted and converted into the ungarbled `UTF-8` message output.

+### Phase 3: Making it interactive (CLI)

+Provide a `src/cli.py` to perform encryption and decryption using `CRCrypt` with the `crcrypt` cli tool, it will call the `main` function as defined in the pyproject.toml. we have subcommands `encrypt` and `decrypt`, we have to specify the key, message/ciphertext. optionally you can specify the `cube_dim` which defaults to `4x4`.

+### Phase 4: Making it Visual (GUI)

+Using Pygame and Customtkinter, make a GUI program to do encryption and decryption and display the cube's state as a 2d unpacked cube, and show given a `delay` interval, how the encryption and decryption process works.